JamesWeatherhead/local-phi-scrubber/README.md

 1. Open Chrome and navigate to **chrome://extensions**
 2. Enable **Developer mode** (toggle in top right)
 3. Click **Load unpacked**
-4. Navigate to the `phi-scrubber` folder and select it
+4. Navigate to the `local-phi-scrubber` folder and select it
 5. The extension should appear in your extensions list and toolbar

 ### Step 4: Verify Ollama Connection